kcleal/superintervals/README.md

 4. Paired-end reads from sample DB53, NCBI BioProject PRJNA417592, (chr1, chrM)
 5. UCSC genes from hg19

-Note, programs only assess chr1 bed records - other chromosomes are ignored.
+Test programs use internal timers and print data to stdout, measuring the index time, and time to find all intersections.
+Other steps such as file IO are ignored.
+Test programs also only assess chr1 bed records - other chromosomes are ignored.
 For 'chrM' records, the M was replaced with 1 using sed.
 Data were assessed in position sorted and random order.
 Datasets can be found on the Releases page, and the `test/run_tools.sh` script has instructions for how to repeat the benchmark.